numberoverzero/bottom/README.markdown

 asyncio.get_event_loop().run_until_complete(bot.run())
 ```

-# Versioning
+# Versioning  and RFC2812

 * Bottom follows semver for its **public** API.

   * Currently, `Client` is the only public member of bottom.
   * IRC replies/codes which are not yet implemented may be added at any time, and will correspond to a patch.
 The contract of the `@on` method does not change - this is only an expansion of legal inputs.

-* There are a number of unsupported parameters for IRC commands defined in rfc2812 which should be added.
-The list of all adjustments can be found in `bottom/pack.py` in the notes of `pack_command`.
-Any changes listed below will be made before 1.0.0, if they occur at all.

-  * RENAMES will not change.
-  * MODE is split into USERMODE and CHANNELMODE and will not change.
-  * Any command that doesn't use the `<target>` parameter will be updated to use it by 1.0.0
-  * WHO may get a boolean 'o' parameter
-  * PING and PONG have an optional parameter `message` although not formally defined in rfc2812.

-* All private methods are subject to change at any time, and will correspond to a patch.

   * You should not rely on the api of any internal methods staying the same between minor versions.
   * Over time, private apis may be raised to become public.
 The reverse will never occur.

+* There are a number of changes from RFC2812 - none should noticeably change how you interact with a standard IRC server.
+For specific adjustments, see the notes section of each command in [`Supported Commands`](#supported-commands).
+Please note that the `target` parameter will be added to commands that are currently missing it before 1.0.0.

 # Contributing
 Contributions welcome!
 Please make sure `tox` passes (including flake8) before submitting a PR.